habi377/TestingAirLift/README.md

 Navigation Component, NavArgs , Crypto currency Conversion

 Project Breakdown,
- - Used the Api https://nomics.com/docs/#operation/getCurrenciesTicker , APi key is already added in gradle.properties file.
+ - Used the Api https://nomics.com/docs/#operation/getCurrenciesTicker , APi key is already added in gradle.properties file. with exipers on 25-9-21, But Don't worry visit the        link for new API key with the validity of 1 week.
  - Setup the Local package which is Room Database and for caching, Api call then Db update then UI.
  - Setup Remote Package and get Models and transformation of DB Entity
  - AndroidTest Cases for testing the Local db.